-The process of naturalization application is composed of many stages and attention to detail is critical.
+The process of applying for naturalization is composed of many stages and attention to detail is critical.
 Missing appointments or failing to provide proper documentation can severely delay the process or even result in a cancellation of the application.

 Naturalization for foreign nationals is accomplished by first establishing eligibility and then filing with the USCIS.

-Although it can differ based on each particular applicant’s present status, the naturalization process generally follows the following route:
+Although it can differ based on each particular applicant’s present status, the naturalization process generally follows these steps:

 1. Determining Eligibility